physicsml/physicsml-archive/develop/content/tensor_networks.md

 Compressing the weight tensor into an MPS is interesting, but what are the benefits for machine learning?

-One immediate gain has to do with optimizing the weights directly.
+One immediate gain comes from optimizing the weights directly.
-The typical way to avoid the costs of high-dimensional feature space is to use the so-called "kernel trick" which keeps the weights hidden.
+The typical way to avoid the costs of high-dimensional feature space is avoid touching the weights by using the so-called "kernel trick" which keeps the weights hidden in favor of alternate "dual variables".
 But this trick requires constructing a kernel matrix whose number of entries grows quadratically with training set size.
 In the era of big data, this scaling issue is cited as one reason why neural nets have overtaken kernel methods.
-In contrast, optimizing the weights as an MPS scales at most linearly in the training set size (once the training set is statistically significant).
+In contrast, optimizing the weights as an MPS scales at most linearly in the training set size (for a fixed size of the MPS matrices).
 The cost of applying or testing the model is independent of training set size.

 The simplicity of a model where the decision function depends linearly on the weights also makes it straightforward to import past insights and powerful optimization